ionic-team/ionic-framework/packages/migrate/README.md

 ## What it does

-Every breaking change is one of two kinds:
+Every breaking change is one of three kinds:

 - Auto-fix: a deterministic edit that preserves behavior, applied for you.
 - Report-only: a change that needs judgement (semantic rework, a dialect choice).
 The tool finds it and explains it, but won't rewrite it.
+- Experimental: an edit that is correct but whose consequence is a judgement call, so it only runs with `--experimental`.
+A report-only migration covers the same change by default.

 ### Coverage

-Each major upgrade has its own page, listing every change the tool covers, whether it is auto-fixed or report-only, and the changes left for you to make by
+Each major upgrade has its own page, listing every change the tool covers, whether it is auto-fixed, report-only, or experimental, and the changes left for you to make by hand:
-hand:

 - [v8 to v9](./docs/v9.md)